The Adoption Process

-Firstly, we ask for a minimum donation of £100.
+We ask for a minimum donation of £100.
 Most dogs are NOT vaccinated as unfortunately our funds do not stretch this far, but some are.

 Most dogs are neutered before they go to their new home, but again there are some instances where this is not the case, for example if a bitch has just come out of season then they cannot be neutered for 3 months.
-Where this is the case though GAGAH are happy to negotiate the donation.
+Where this is the case though, GAGAH are happy to negotiate the donation.

 Support Offered from GAGAH

 We are happy to help new owners in every way we can and insist that owners get in touch as soon as any problems start with their new dog.
-We also expect new owners to be willing and determined to work through problems and not give up on the first hurdle.
+We also expect new owners to be willing and determined to work through problems and not give up at the first hurdle.

 Please remember we expect a lifelong commitment from new owners.
 Greyhounds and lurchers make fantastic pets and are addictive.
-If we can help in any way to ensure the adoption is a success we will!
+If we can help in any way to ensure the adoption is a success, we will!